TimMonko/napari-workshops/02-extend-napari/05_custom_colormaps.md

 # Conclusions

 In this notebook, we have created and applied custom colormaps to `Image` layers.
-For additional information on colormaps in napari, please see the [`Image` layer tutorial](https://napari.org/tutorials/fundamentals/image.html#working-with-colormaps).
+For additional information on colormaps in napari, please see the [napari documentation on colormaps](https://napari.org/stable/howtos/layers/image.html).